 Underwear As Outerwear

-The no-trousers trend will continue well into next year, according to designers like Ferragamo, Versace, and MSGM who showed underwear paired with coats, jackets, and blazers.
+The no-pants trend will continue well into next year, according to designers like Ferragamo, Versace, and MSGM who showed underwear paired with coats, jackets, and blazers.
 Taking the trend even further, Blumarine — the brand known for its butterfly tops — showed a pair of equally risque butterfly underwear, while Diesel sent out trompe l’oeil-esque clothing that had undergarments printed on them.
 Above the waist, bras will replace tops and be worn underneath blazers and coats, a styling technique used at Philosophy Di Lorenzo Serafini, Etro, and Alberta Ferretti.

-Looks like the cargo trousers aren’t going anywhere either.
-But while Diesel, which hosted a 7,000-person rave in lieu of a traditional fashion, showed a pair of utilitarian denim cargos with pockets running down the front and MSGM sent out a dip-dyed version, other brands like Iceberg, Roberto Cavalli, Andreadamo presented leather and silky, tailored versions of the Y2K favourite that, in its new sleek iterations, wouldn’t look out of place at a party or even work.
+Looks like the cargo pants aren’t going anywhere either.
+But while Diesel, which hosted a 7,000-person rave in lieu of a traditional fashion, showed a pair of utilitarian denim cargos with pockets running down the front and MSGM sent out a dip-dyed version, other brands like Iceberg, Roberto Cavalli, Andreadamo presented leather and silky, tailored versions of the Y2K favorite that, in its new sleek iterations, wouldn’t look out of place at a party or even work.

 No look was as ubiquitous on the runways of Milan as the sheer trend.
-Prada wowed with dresses that featured gravity-defying gauzy fabric that drifted behind models — a favourite look of the style set present at the shows — while Blumarine presented entirely see-through dresses and Ferrari showed a delicate Lurex-ish pencil skirt worn over a pair of branded briefs.
+Prada wowed with dresses that featured gravity-defying gauzy fabric that drifted behind models — a favorite look of the style set present at the shows — while Blumarine presented entirely see-through dresses and Ferrari showed a delicate Lurex-ish pencil skirt worn over a pair of branded briefs.
 While sheer fabrics dominated the category, other variations of the naked trend included crochet (Tom Ford, Emporio Armani, Genny), paillettes (No. 21, Attico), and chainmail (Philosophy Di Lorenzo, Moschino).

 Not-So-Basic Basic Tops